aws-solutions/live-streaming-on-aws/README.md

 Is configured to ingest 2 live feeds and transcode the content into multiple adaptive bitrate HLS content.
 The solution can be configured to ingest RTP RTMP HLS and MediaConnect streams and will apply 1 of 3 encoding profiles which include bitrates of 1080p through 270p.
 The encoding profile is set at launch and is based on the source resolution (See Encoding Profiles below).

 **AWS Elemental MediaPackage**<br/>
-Ingests the MediaLive Output and package the Live stream into HLS, DASH, MSS and CMAF formats that are delivered through 3 MediaPackage custom endpoints.
+Ingests the MediaLive Output and package the Live stream into HLS, DASH, and CMAF formats that are delivered through 3 MediaPackage custom endpoints.

 **Amazon CloudFront**<br/>
 Is configured with the MediaPackage custom endpoints as the Origins for the distribution.
 CloudFront then enable the live stream content to be delivered globally and at scale.